zz0-0/dial_infinite_canvas/README.md

 # Dial_infinite_canvas

-This is a infinite canvas package written in Dart.
+This is an infinite canvas package written in Dart.

 ## Tech Stack